qwertie/home/misc/Atlas-Shrugged-summary.md

 Hank Rearden thinks of the black market where "their profit on a ton of Rearden Metal was five times larger than his own".
 He receives an order for 10,000 tons of Rearden Metal from the SSI for Project X. He refuses to sell, especially since, "At the present rate of the mills' production, the applications [for Rearden Metal] extended well into the next century."
 A "young boy" from Washington, whom the steel workers had nicknamed the Wet Nurse, was there to ensure the mill doesn't produce too much.

-> "Mr. Rearden, " said the Wet Nurse, when he heard about the rejected order, "you shouldn't have done that."
+> "Mr. Rearden," said the Wet Nurse, when he heard about the rejected order, "you shouldn't have done that."

 > "Why not?"